iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> App never does anything when i turm off bluetooth it says "turn on bluetooth to recieve exposure notifications" Just having the bluetooth feature ON absolutley DRAINS my battery.
+Fix you r godamn app your moron.<br> :date: __2021-05-28 17:06:36__

+> Doesn't work.
+Today I open it, only to find it has turned itself off and hasn't checked exposure since December.
+What good is that.
+I am vaccinated now so I may as well uninstall if this thing won't work.<br> :date: __2021-05-24 17:43:18__

 > Hail Whitless, can't wait until she's voted out<br> :date: __2021-05-21 00:45:12__